11 Recession-proof industries agencies should sell to right nowBy Solange Messier

 If you already work with clients in a largely recession-proof industry, you likely won’t have to readjust too much.
 But if your clients all work in industries that are likely to suffer, such as fine dining, luxury goods, and travel and tourism, you face the possibility of losing a large number of them over a relatively short period.
 It will also be difficult to acquire new clients in these niches as they watch their pocketbooks more closely or even close up shop.

-That’s why now is the perfect time to delve into consumer mindsets and diversify the types of clients you work with and ensure you pad your roster with lots of businesses in recession-proof industries that are highly likely to survive, and even thrive, in tough economic times.
+To survive a recession, now is the perfect time to delve into consumer mindsets and diversify the types of clients you work with.
+This will ensure you pad your roster with lots of businesses in recession-proof industries that are highly likely to thrive in tough economic times.

 Best recession-proof industries